 All patient health information must be managed in a HIPAA-compliant manner, with proper auditing, tracking, and care documentation.
 Partnering with a fully managed RPM provider simplifies compliance by automating most recordkeeping and monitoring tasks.

-Why Now Is the Time To Embrace RPM
+Why Now Is the Time to Embrace Remote Patient Monitoring

-With our fully managed and customizable RPM system, you can begin monitoring patient data in as little as 48 hours.
-From device delivery and patient onboarding to EHR integration, we handle it all—so you can focus on delivering quality care while we ensure seamless implementation and ongoing support.
+With our fully managed and customizable Remote Patient Monitoring (RPM) system, you can begin monitoring patient data in as little as 48 hours.
+From device delivery, patient onboarding, and training to EHR integration and Medicare billing, we handle every detail so your team can focus on delivering quality clinical care.

 Ready to boost your revenue while improving patient care and satisfaction?
-Discover how much your clinic could earn with a customized Remote Patient Monitoring program!
+Discover how much your clinic could earn with a customized, Medicare-compliant Remote Patient Monitoring program.